 I found Generation S.O.S. through a friend and wished it existed when I was younger.
 It might have spared me the years of pain and suffering.

-Generation S.O.S. invites a young, sober speaker to share his or her addiction and recovery story at our meetings.
+Generation S.O.S. invites a young adult speaker to share his or her addiction and recovery story at our meetings.
 Their stories are raw; their anxiety and loneliness familiar.
 Addiction has damaged everything in this young life.
 Yet, each speaker’s story is one of courage and hope.